Internet Safety Articles

 Book Review: The Lemonade Hurricane

 The Lemonade Hurricane captures this beautifully through the character of Henry, a child whose energy swirls like a storm.
 His sister Emma describes him as a hurricane, not because he is 'too much', but because everything inside him is moving all at once.
+What this story does so gently is shift the way we see that energy.
 Some children move fast, think fast, speak fast and feel fast.
 Their energy can fill a room, spill over and sometimes feel impossible to contain.
-What this story does so gently is shift the way we see that energy.

 Book Review: Don't Hug Doug (He Doesn't Like It)